KhasaPriyanshu/RAG-Chatbot/README.md

 1. **Data Ingestion**
    Raw files or URLs are loaded from `/data`.
 2. **Preprocessing & Chunking**
-   Documents are split into 1,000-character chunks and saved under `/chunks`.
+   Documents are split into 200-character chunks and saved under `/chunks`.
 3. **Embedding & Vector Store**
    Each chunk is embedded using the `sentence-transformers/all-mpnet-base-v2` model, then indexed in FAISS under `/vectordb`.
 4. **Retrieval & Generation Pipeline**
    The pipeline (in `/src`) ties together:
    - A retriever that fetches top-K relevant chunks
-   - A generator (Mistral-7B-Instruct) that streams answers based solely on retrieved context
+   - A generator (Google Generative AI) that streams answers based solely on retrieved context
 5. **Streamlit App**
    `app.py` provides a UI for ingestion, querying, and live streaming of answers.